nielsleadholm/itsnotatumah/README.md

 <img src="./custom_classes/figures/tracker_relative_bag.png" width="200"/>

+You should see this change reflected in the visualization service.
 Note this visualization is only for the operator's benefit, and to enable interpreting "goal-states" sent by Monty; it does not affect the measured locations or displacements within Monty as the probe moves.

 - Run the Monty experiment `python run.py -e probe_triggered_experiment`
 - In the iPad app, click `Start Imaging`
+- Click two captures to enter inference phase.
+This circumvents a bug in the counter behavior in Monty that ignores the first 2 steps.
-- Click two captures to enter inference phase → Infer by moving the probe and capturing more images!
+- Infer by moving the probe and capturing more images!

 #### Next Object